Unusual Victorian - drop-top table with ebonized edge - antique

 Extraordinary Victorian - an aesthetic movement, Sutherland amboyna table with small proportions and a drop-leaf top with an ebonized edge, standing on elegant ebonized, turned legs with gilded decoration.
 This Victorian table is in excellent condition, ready to be placed in your home.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, which is dominated by the Biedermeier style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire style furniture dates from the period between the late 18th and early 19th centuries.
+Empire style furniture dates from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign.
-It introduced significant similarities and references to Roman and Greek ornamentation.
+It introduced a significant resemblance and references to Roman and Greek ornamentation.

-Classical style furniture refers to Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo style and Louis XV.
 Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude glamour and play a significant role in luxury.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
 An important style is also Renaissance.
-Which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and bulky.
+Which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance style was quite heavy and massive.
 Brown stains, cornices, strong bases, and bas-reliefs were used.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+These products were quite distinctive but also opened up new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
 Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

 Attributes / Details